Language selection

 • No. The infant formula export threshold only applies to infant formula containing more than 10% on a dry weight basis of cow milk solids.

-How will access to the BTQs be administered?
+How is the access to the BTQs administered?

-• For year 2, BTQs will be made available through an allocation administered by the Department.
+• BTQs are made available through an allocation administered by the Department.
 An application will be necessary to access an allocation.

 Can distributors access BTQs?

-• For Year 2, eligible distributors may access BTQs only through transfers and under certain conditions.
-Please see the “Transfer, Return and Under-utilization Policies” section of the Notice to Exporters for more details.
+• Eligible distributors may access BTQs only through transfers and under certain conditions.
+Please see the “Transfer, return and under-utilization of allocations” section of the Notice to Exporters for more details.

 Who is eligible to access BTQ allocations?